chartjs/Chart.js/docs/docs/configuration/tooltip.md

 ## External (Custom) Tooltips

-Custom tooltips allow you to hook into the tooltip rendering process so that you can render the tooltip in your own custom way.
+External tooltips allow you to hook into the tooltip rendering process so that you can render the tooltip in your own custom way.
 Generally this is used to create an HTML tooltip instead of an on-canvas tooltip.
-The `custom` option takes a function which is passed a context parameter containing the `chart` and `tooltip`.
-You can enable custom tooltips in the global or chart configuration like so:
+The `external` option takes a function which is passed a context parameter containing the `chart` and `tooltip`.
+You can enable external tooltips in the global or chart configuration like so:

 ```javascript
 var myPieChart = new Chart(ctx, {